Jemeni11/TalesTrove/README.md

      4. Select the extracted folder.

    - Firefox:
-     1. Go to `about:addons`.
+     1. Go to `about:debugging#/runtime/this-firefox`.
-     2. Click the Settings icon.
+     2. Click `Load Temporary Add-on...`.
-     3. Select `Install Add-on From File...`.
-     4. Select the downloaded .xpi file.
+     3. Select the Firefox zip.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>